What’s in Your Hand?

 In Exodus 3:7- 4:17, Moses made excuses when God called him to lead the children of Israel out of Egyptian bondage because he did not feel qualified.
 God asked Moses, “What do you have in your hand?”
 God had to show Moses that a shepherd’s staff alone was powerless but once committed to Him, it was power activated!

 In 1 Kings 17: 8-24, God sent Elijah to Zarephath to meet a widow woman.
-He requested water and food but she responded by telling him about the “handful” of what she only had to offer.
-Elijah told her not to be afraid, take what she had (in her hands I might add) to cook the meal and assured her that there would be plenty for everyone.
-She did as she was told and not only was there sufficiency in food but an overflow of God’s power to bring her dead son back to life!
+He requested water and food.
+She responded by telling him about the “handful” of what she only had to offer.
+Elijah told her not to be afraid, take what she had (in her hands I might add) to cook the meal.
+Then, he assured her that there would be plenty for everyone.
+She did as she was told.
+There was not only sufficiency in food but an overflow of God’s power to resurrect her dead son!

 Lastly, Matthew 14: 13-21, Jesus instructed his disciples to give the people something to eat.
 They answered, “We have five loaves of bread and two fish.”
 Jesus took the five loaves and two fish (in his hands I might add), looking up to heaven, gave thanks and broke the loaves.
 Then Jesus gave them to the disciples and the disciples gave to the people.
 5000 people ate and were satisfied!